05 May 2020

-For chilly winter nights, here are 10 ideas that may help keep you warmer and reduce your heating bills.
+The nights are getting colder so here’s some ideas that will help keep you warmer and more comfortable in the colder months and reduce your heating bills.

-- Curtains as the sun goes down: Capture the heat of the sun by pulling curtains as you lose the sun.
-An insulated home will help you hold this free heat for longer.
+- Close curtains as the sun goes down: Capture the heat of the sun by pulling curtains in the late afternoon.
+An insulated home will also help you hold this free heat for longer.

 - Check your thermostat: Have you got the temperature on your heater set higher than you need?
 Each extra degree of heat is costing you money so lower the thermostat to a level you’re comfortable with.